 one, we have found that by typically holding therapy hours

-every two weeks, that our clinicians fair much better and
+every one-two weeks, that our clinicians fare much better and

 are able to dedicate more time to preparing and reviewing

 for quality therapy sessions.
 We also give each clinician a weekly block of time for administrative work, whereby the clinician can count on that time every week to do paperwork, treatment planning, and/or collaborate with family and/or outside professionals from the office or home.
 This block of time is in the clinician's hands to spend as is most appropriate for them.
 In addition, we listen to individual needs.
 If a clinician needs extra time in a particular week for administrative purposes, we block that time for them.
 Although the clinic bills